 Step 1: Make two identical sides following the instructions below:

 Row 1: Start with a magic ring.
 Crochet 2 chain stitches, which count as the first half double crochet.
 Then crochet 7 half double crochets.
 You should have a total of 8 stitches in the row.
-Note that the circle is not closed—you are working back and forth in rows to create a half circle.
+Place a marker in the first stitch (the second chain you made at the beginning) so you know where the first/last stitch is..

 If you’re unsure how to crochet a magic ring with half double crochets, see the video below.
 Keep in mind that in the video we close the ring, but in this pattern, we work in rows instead and do not close the ring.

 Row 2: Now it’s time to make increases.
 Crochet 2 half double crochets in each stitch around.
-Start by crocheting 2 chain stitches, then 1 half double crochet in the first stitch, followed by 2 half double crochets in each stitch.
-You should have a total of 16 stitches in the row.
+Start by crocheting 2 chain stitches, then 1 half double crochet in the first stitch (together with the ch 2 they will count as two half double crochet in the samt stitch), followed by 2 half double crochets in each stitch.
+Keep in mind that the last half double crochets should be worked into the stitch where you placed your first marker.

 Row 3: Now increase in every other stitch.
 Start the row with 2 chain stitches, then begin increasing in the second stitch — that is, crochet 2 half double crochets in the same stitch.
 Continue making an increase in every other stitch across the row.
 You should have a total of 24 stitches in this row.

-Row 4: Crochet 2 chain stitches, then make 3 half double crochets in the second stitch. *Skip one stitch.
+*Skip one stitch.
 In the next stitch, crochet (all in the same stitch) 1 single crochet, 2 chain stitches, and 3 half double crochets*.
 Repeat this sequence (between *...*) across the row, and finish by making 3 half double crochets in the last stitch (the one belonging to the chain from the previous row).

 If you're unsure how to make a single crochet, see the video below.

-Row 5–7: Crochet 2 chain stitches.
-Then make 3 half double crochets in the second stitch (the chain stitches do not count as a stitch).
-Crochet 1 single crochet, 2 chain stitches, and 3 half double crochets into the chain space from the previous row.
+Crochet 1 single crochet, 2 chain stitches, and 3 half double crochets, all into the chain space from the previous row.
 Repeat this sequence across the row, and finish by making 3 half double crochets in the last stitch (the one that belongs to the chain from the previous row).

-Row 8: Finish by crocheting single crochets along the top edge.
+Row 8: Chain 1.
+Finish by crocheting single crochets along the top edge.
 The exact number isn’t important, but for a clean and even look, it’s recommended to crochet the same number of stitches on both sides of the center point.

 Now repeat this entire process to create your second half — so you end up with two identical halves!